luxus/dotflakes/README.md

-# montchr/dotfield
+# luxus/dotflakes

 [![built with nix](https://builtwithnix.org/badge.svg)](https://builtwithnix.org)

-This is Dotfield, my worlds and systems, a nutrient-rich typo terraforming the hungry heads of a talking planet.
+This is dotflakes, my worlds and systems, a nutrient-rich typo terraforming the hungry heads of a talking planet.

 Primarily for macOS right now, but gradually introducing NixOS